wedesoft/aiscm/doc/io.md

 The size of the window is the size of the image by default.
 To override it, one can use the *shape* keyword argument.
-The window border can be disabled using the *borderless* keyword.

 ```Scheme
 @../tests/integration/xorg_scale.scm@